shanisebarona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### day 14: January 25, 2017

+**today's progress** updated github with some completed projects and spruced up some old css.

+**thoughts** i barely remember writing the css i wrote for one of my skillcrush projects. spent today cleaning it up, making the breakpoint transitions even smoother and trying to familiarize myself with using css to make a responsive site.

 ### day 13: January 24, 2017

 **today's progress** more javascript functions.

+**thoughts** these functions, man, woof.

 ### day 12: January 22, 2017